Cristian Pasquato: Loan to Bologna

 Pasquato was then immediately sent on loan by Udinese to Bologna on a season-long loan deal, where he teamed up with former Juve teammates Marco Motta, Michele Pazienza and Frederik Sørensen.
 On 26 August he made his debut in Serie A, as a substitute replacing Robert Acquafresca in the 88th minute of a 2–0 away defeat against ChievoVerona.
 On 28 November he scored his first goal for Bologna, in the fourth round of Coppa Italia, in the 35th minute of a 1–0 home win over Livorno.
 On 29 December, Pasquato scored his second goal, in the round of 16 of Coppa Italia, in the 38th minute of a 2–1 away win over Napoli.
 On 15 January 2013, Pasquato played in the quarter-finals of Coppa Italia, he was replaced by Manolo Gabbiadini in the 55th minute of a 3–2 away defeat against Inter.
 On 27 January he scored his first Serie A goal for Bologna, as a substitute, in the 54th minute of a 3–3 home draw against Roma.
 On 3 March he scored his second goal in Serie A, again as a substitute in the 92nd minute of a 3–0 home win over Cagliari.
-Pasquato ended his loan to Bologna with 18 appearences, 4 goals and 1 assist.
+Pasquato ended his loan to Bologna with 18 appearances, 4 goals and 1 assist.

 On 17 June 2013, Udinese and Juventus renewed the co-ownership agreement of the player, with Udinese continuing to hold onto his registration rights.

 Loan to Padova

 On 8 August 2013, Udinese loaned Pasquato to Serie B club Padova.
 On 11 August he made his debut for Padova, in the second round of Coppa Italia, as a substitute replacing Andrea Raimondi in the 66th minute and he scored his first goal for Padova in the 83rd minute of a 2–1 home win over Virtus Entella.
 On 17 August, Pasquato played in the third round of Coppa Italia, he was replaced by Davide Voltan in the 55th minute of a 1–0 away defeat against Trapani.
 On 24 August he made his Serie B debut for Padova, he was replaced by Andrea Raimondi in the 72nd minute of a 2–0 home defeat against Trapani.
 On 8 September, Pasquato played his first full match for Padova, a 3–0 home defeat against Palermo.
 On 21 September, Pasquato scored his first goal in Serie B for Padova in the 14th minute of a 3–1 away defeat against Empoli.
 On 4 October he scored his second goal in 61st minute of a 3–2 home win over Varese.
 On 19 October, Pasquato scored his third goal in the 89th minute of a 2–1 home win over Juve Stabia.
-Pasquato ended his season-long loan to Padova with 39 appearences, 8 goals and 5 assists.
+Pasquato ended his season-long loan to Padova with 39 appearances, 8 goals and 5 assists.